tanzhanwen/CSC301Project-SearchBlueprint/Phase2/Process.md

 - Received a suggestion by the TA to look into Flask as a possible alternative to Django as learning a new frame work in a short amount of time can be challenging for a group
-- Reviewed the User Stories and found some stories that was too large and requires further breaking the stories into more managable pieces
+- Reviewed the User Stories and found some stories that was too large and requires further breaking the stories into more manageable pieces
 - Discussed with TA on potential substories that can be created from larger stories.

 ###Review Meeting: